IBM/event-automation/_tutorials/ea-guided-tutorial-1.md

 When processing events, we can use filter operations to select a subset that we want to use.
 Filtering works on individual events in the stream.

-## Scenario : Identify orders from a specific region
+## Scenario: Identify orders from a specific region
 {: #scenario}

 The EMEA operations team wants to move away from reviewing quarterly sales reports and be able to review orders in their region as they occur.